Writing Support & Workshops

 Diane Connell offers support for individuals and groups seeking to develop writing skills.
 She provides teaching and guidance for emerging writers as well as for writers struggling with their work.

-Diane Connell will be facilitating two writing labs on the beautiful Greek Island of Skyros this European summer, September 2022.
+This European summer, she is running two writing labs on the beautiful Greek Island of Skyros.